compomics/searchgui/resources/Comet/README.txt

-2019/12/06
+2020/01/15

-Comet version "2019.01 rev. 3".
+Comet version "2019.01 rev. 4".
 This is a minor maintenance release. http://comet-ms.sourceforge.net

+release 2019.01 rev. 4 (2019.01.4), release date 2020/01/15
+- Add support for searching mzML and mzXML files that do not contain the optional scan index.
+Such files would previously not have been searched as MSToolkit would throw an error message about the missing index.
+- Bug fix: PEFF substitutions on flanking residues, generating a new peptide that would otherwise not be analyzed, are treated more rigorously.

-release 2019.01 rev. 3 (2019.01.3), release date 2019/11/18
+release 2019.01 rev. 3 (2019.01.3), release date 2019/12/06
 - Bug fix: Searches against mzML files would report the wrong scan number.
 The issue was due to the MSToolkit update for release 2019.01.0.
   Using the latest MSToolkit commit 2021e7e from 12/3/19 fixes this error.
-Thanks to
-  Z. Sun for reporting the bug.
+  Thanks to Z. Sun for reporting the bug.

 release 2019.01 rev. 2 (2019.01.2), release date 2019/11/18
 - Bug fix: introduced in the 2019.01 rev. 0 release, Comet would not properly handle a "clip_nterm_methionine_" search.
 This bug would